 - Order a current appraisal or BPO before acquiring any carryback note, regardless of the seller’s stated value.

-- Factor in holding costs during foreclosure — judicial states run $50,000–$80,000 in costs; non-judicial states run under $30,000.
-LTV requirements should reflect which state the property sits in.
+- Factor in holding costs during foreclosure — judicial states carry substantially higher foreclosure costs and longer timelines than non-judicial states.
+LTV requirements should reflect the foreclosure framework of the state the property sits in.

 - Reject notes above 80% LTV unless other structural protections (cross-collateral, personal guarantee) offset the exposure.